-- 1. BXDA recognizes that the Bronx is a diverse community with residents from a variety of racial and ethnic backgrounds and includes individuals who have Limited English Proficiency ("LEP") or are Blind/Low Vision or Deaf/Hard of Hearing.
-Hence, BXDA has prepared a Language Access Plan ("LAP")7 that explains how BXDA provides services to the public for individuals with LEP or individuals who are Blind/Low Vision or Deaf/Hard of Hearing, now and in the future. - a.
+- a.
 BXDA's Language Access Coordinator ("LAC") is Violeta Sambula, Director of Interpreting Services, who can be reached at SambulaV@bronxda.nyc.gov. - 2.
 BXDA strives to pursue justice with integrity by abiding by all EEO mandates and by supporting Diversity Equity, and Inclusion (DEI) Initiatives. - a.
 BXDA's internal intranet has a section devoted to the "Equal Employment Opportunity (EEO) Unit," and under the "EEO Resources" section there is additional information regarding accessibility and inclusion including "EEO NYC Policy," "EEO Complaint Process at a Glance," "EEO Complaint Form," "Reasonable Accommodations at a Glance," "Reasonable Accommodation Form," and the "55-a Program" link.8 - b.
-Additionally, on BXDA's internal intranet, there is a section devoted to "Diversity, Equity and Inclusion," with sections devoted to Cultural Calendar and Event Recordings, Training, Employee Resource and Affinity Group Information, etc.
+Additionally, on BXDA's internal intranet, there is a section devoted to "Diversity, Equity and Inclusion (DEI)," with sections devoted to Cultural Calendar and Event Recordings, Training, Employee Resource and Affinity Group Information, etc. - 3.
+Every legal and professional staff hired by BXDA is provided with a manual, which addresses disability inclusion and discrimination, and during new employee orientation, the Office identifies the Office's 55-a Coordinator and EEO Officer as Kim Hernandez.
+Pertinent text from the manual is reproduced below: